Voices from the siege of Mariupol

 Seeing the tears, the family driving agreed to cram her mother and sister into the vehicles, leaving their luggage behind.
 Sitting on top of one another, they drove 14 hours to Berdyansk, which is normally a 1.5-hour drive.

 From there, Hrechkina boarded a bus from Russian-controlled Berdyansk to Ukrainian-controlled Kryvyi Rih.
 People fought for seats and stood in the aisle.
-The “green corridor,” an evacuation route the two sides had agreed not to attack, expired as they drove, leaving the bus stranded in the no man’s land between the two fronts the entire night.
+The “green corridor,” an evacuation route the two sides had agreed not to attack, expired as they drove, leaving the bus stranded between the two fronts the entire night.

-Artillery fire and bombing sounded around them in the dark of the night, as babies were rushed from the bus to an accompanying ambulance to avoid the freezing cold.
+Artillery fire and bombing sounded around them in the dark as babies were rushed from the bus to an accompanying ambulance to avoid the freezing cold.
 The road was surrounded by mines.
 Early the next morning, the bus continued its journey to Kryvyi Rih, where Hrechkina is waiting for her mother to recover from an illness to move farther west.
 She said it still hard to believe what happened.

 “We never expected it would get that serious — not to that extent,” Hrechkina said.
 “I have never seen something like that. ...
 I cannot imagine that I was seeing it with my own eyes.”